 U.S. FOOD AND DRUG ADMINISTRATION

-“At the levels that we find arsenic in wine, this is not a health concern at all.
+“At the levels that we find arsenic in wine, this is not a health concern.
 Beverages constitute only about 5% of our total exposure to arsenic and the contribution from wine in that 5% is also very low.”

 Dr. Carl K. Winter